 Bruce Highway Upgrade, Queensland, Australia

-Bruce Highway is a major north-south corridor in Queensland.
+Bruce Highway is a major north-south corridor in Queensland, Australia.
 Connecting Brisbane with Cairns, it passes through the major cities, including Maryborough, Rockhampton, Mackay and Townsville.

 The Gold Coast Highway is located in south-east Queensland, Australia.